gigouni/nestjs-learning/README.md

   -      ^
   -      |
   - class FakeRepository // I can help you!
 I don't actually write to the hard disk, so I am run fastly!

+## 7. Dependency Injection Flow

+1. At stratup, register all classes with the container
+2. Container will figure out whatr each dependency each class has
+3. We then ask the container to create an instance of a class for us
+4. Container creates all required dependencies and give us the instance
+5. Container will hold onto the created dependency instances and reuse them if needed